Employee Strengths & Weaknesses – Meaning, Examples and How To Improve Them

 List of 15 Employee Strengths

-List of most common employee strengths:
+List with 15 examples of employee strengths:

 - Taking initiative

 - Continuous learning